rosswf/rossw-blog/content/Linux/home-to-zfs.md

-Title: Giving /home a new home with ZFS
+Title: Giving /home a new home on ZFS
 Date: 2021-04-10 10:00
 Tags: zfs, linux, ubuntu, sysadmin
 Summary: Moving /home to take advantage of ZFS the benefits of ZFS.
 Compression and snapshot backups.
 Slug: home-to-zfs
-Description: Moving /home to take advantage of ZFS the benefits of ZFS.
-Compression and snapshot backups.
+Description: Moving /home to ZFS to take advantage of the benefits of compression and snapshot backups.
-Status: draft

-Currently on my main desktop machine my `/home` directory resides on a separate SSD with an ext4 filesystem.
+Currently on my main desktop machine my `/home` directory resides on it's own 256gb SSD with an ext4 filesystem.
+I want to move this to a ZFS file system to take advantage of snapshots and compression.

 I have a TrueNAS VM running in proxmox (more on this in future posts) that `/home` then gets backed up to using an `rsync` cronjob.
-However I would like to be able to take advantage of ZFS snapshots when doing backups so I have decided to move `/home` to ZFS.
-I run ubuntu 20.10 so this is fairly straight forward as it is supported out of the box in the kernel.
+However as I mentioned previously I would like to be able to take advantage of ZFS snapshots when doing backups so I have decided to move `/home` to ZFS.
+I run ubuntu 20.10 on my desktop PC so this is fairly straight forward.
+ZFS is supported out of the box in the kernel on ubuntu.

 The only aspect that makes this a little bit messy is that I want to use ZFS on the existing SSD that currently has `/home` on it.
 I'll need to do quite a bit of juggling files!

 I am going to performing these steps on the live filesystem.
 I would recommend using a LiveCD for performing these tasks where possible, it'll make it a bit easier.